A Useful Review: Stephen Kotler’s The Art of Impossible

 More broadly, it tackles big concepts such as grit, ferocity and intention.
 I’d need a white board in my room and probably a tutor to tackle all the practices I could start in response to it, but the book has had the remarkable effect of filling me with the conviction that I’m capable of accomplishing more than I’ve believed.
 There’s no doubt that I get more done each day, and somehow, I think this book has contributed to me experiencing less stress as I go about my day.

-The Art of Impossible is published by Harper and is available in all the forms.
-I can make a good argument for buying the electronic version because the electronic version is searchable and I can see myself wanting to revisit certain chapters or passages.
+The Art of Impossible is published by Harper (2021) and is available in hardcover, paperback, electronic and audio.
+Buy the electronic version because it is searchable and that will speed revisiting certain chapters or passages.
 But as Kotler notes, repeatedly, that’s just me.